vidmantas/vidmantas.github.io/_posts/2022-02-11-career-development-pt1.md

 # Am I Helping My Company Then?

-Guiding someone to a potentially "dangerous" situation where you're could realize there's no such a role in your company you could offer can sound counter-intuitive.
+Guiding someone to a potentially "dangerous" situation where you could realize there's no such a role in your company you could offer can sound counter-intuitive.
 But, contrary to such a first impression, it's the **best** thing you can do for your team your company, not even mentioning the engineer.
 How so?

 Just imagine a disaster you could be walking into if a promotion happens under a false understanding of the role, wrong motivation, non-matching fit.
 You just turned a happy, motivated great performer who wants to grow into a confused, misguided, not-what-I-wanted 100% underperformer.